 Karma and Upasana yogas prepare the seeker for Jnana yoga, the final sadhana or practice.
 With Karma, Upasana and Jnana yogas, the student transitions from limitation and dependency to fullness and independence.

 With jnana yoga, the student discriminates between satya, the real, from mithya, the apparently real.
 What is real?
 You, awareness.
 What is apparently real?
 All objects and experiences that appear within you.
 Our suffering is a function of our attachment or identification with mithya, the apparent realm of creation.

 Along with discrimination between satya and mithya, dispassion is key to self inquiry.
 Dispassion is knowing that objects and experiences can’t give you what you already are – whole, complete, and always good.
 You are already purna (full) and tripti (totally content) as the self.

-The practice of self inquiry, transfers our identification with the jiva to the self – limitless conscious existence.
-And with our continued practice of karma yoga and work on the qualifications, our knowledge of self transitions from indirect (enlightenment is something outside myself that I need to experience) to direct (I am the light).
+The practice of self inquiry, transfers our identification from the jiva to the self – limitless conscious existence.
+And with our continued practice of karma yoga and exploration of the values and qualifications, our knowledge of self transitions from indirect (enlightenment is something outside myself that I need to experience) to direct (I am the light).